Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Non-equilibrium spin-wave dynamics

 \subsection{The mechanism behind the localization of the magnetization}

-Our results are very different from the ones found in Ref.\,\cite{Lerose2018} for the case of $p=2$, where the same fluctuations lead to dynamical chaos.
-In this section we show that, despite the apparent difference, the dynamical phases retrieved both for $p=2$ and $p>2$ share a common origin, which can be related to the predominant emission of spin waves when the classical trajectory traverses the paramagnetic well.\\
+Our results are very different from the ones found in Ref.~\cite{Lerose2018} for the case of $p=2$, where the same short-range perturbation from Eq.~\eqref{eq:pert} led to dynamical chaos.
+In this section we show that, despite the apparent difference, the dynamical phases retrieved both for $p=2$ and $p>2$ share a common origin, which can be related to the predominant emission of spin waves when the classical trajectory visits the paramagnetic well.\\

-Intuitively, the inhomogeneous emission is due to the specific form of the short-range perturbation in eq.\eqref{pert}, which induces fluctuations in the collective dynamics when the local spins are not aligned with the $x$-axis: as the maximal misalignment in the dynamics is reached when the magnetization is close to the North pole $\vec{S}=\hat{z}$, and in particular close to the plane $S^x=0$, spin-waves are expected to be mostly emitted there. {From a quantitative point of view, it is useful to investigate the spin-wave density rate, which using eq.\,\eqref{spinwavedensity} reads as
+Intuitively, the inhomogeneous emission is due to the specific form of the short-range perturbation in Eq.~\eqref{eq:pert}, which induces fluctuations in the collective dynamics when the local spins are not aligned with the $x$-axis: as the maximal misalignment in the dynamics is reached when the magnetization crosses the plane $\mathcal{S}^x=0$, spin waves are expected to be mostly emitted there.
+The previous argument can be made quantitative by investigating the time evolution of the spin-wave density $\epsilon(t)$, which quantifies the degree of spin-wave excitations in the system.
+By differentiating both sides of Eq.~\eqref{eq:spinwave_density}, we obtain the spin-wave emission rate: